hrushikeshrv/ocw/CS162/lec16.md

 2. Random - This works well for caches since the miss penalty of a cache means going to the DRAM, which is not as bad.
 However, when the miss penalty is going out to the disk, we cannot risk randomly choosing a very frequently accessed page.
 3. Min (Optimal) - Replace the page that will be used farthest in the future.
 This strategy is provably optimal, but we obviously can't implement it because we can't know the future.
 4. LRU - LRU is a good approximation for Min, but it is not practical to implement since it involves operations that have high time complexity.

+## Approximating LRU - The Clock Algorithm
+Since LRU is impractical to implement, we approximate LRU using something called the Clock algorithm.

+We first link all the pages in memory in a circular linked list.
+We then keep a pointer to a node in this list, and call it the clock hand.
+On every page fault, we check if this node has been set as "used" or accessed by the processor.
+If it has, we reset its used bit to zero, and move the clock hand to the next node.
+We eventually reach a node which is not marked as used.
+This means this page is an old page which has not been used in a while, so we can replace it.

+This is an approximation to LRU because we evict an old page, but not necessarily the oldest page.
+In the worst case, we could loop around the circular linked list and not find a single unused page.
+In this case, we eventually come back to the start node, whose used bit we had cleared, and evict that page.
+Therefore, in the worst case, the clock algorithm becomes FIFO.

+Instead of keeping track of a single used bit, we could keep a counter, and give each page N chances instead of just 1 before we choose to evict it.
+This is a variation of the clock algorithm.